Plous01/ProjectTech/readme.md

 **OR**

-4. Run the application in developer mode
+5. Run the application in developer mode
 ```Javascript
 npm run dev
 ```

+5. Database
+For this project we used MongoDb and DbAtlas as the database.

+The database model we used is:

 ## Packages included
 * Nodemon